-The threat assessment team (team) shall consist of .
+The threat assessment team (team) shall consist of NCPS administration, NCPS staff, and Nebraska City Police Department.
 Not every team member needs to participate in every threat assessment.
 If the threat has been made by or is directed towards, a student with a disability, the threat assessment team must include a staff member who is knowledgeable about special education services or Section 504 of the Rehabilitation Act, as appropriate.
 Neither the student nor their student's family members are part of the threat assessment team.